juanmendezcuartas/TemplateReact/README.md

 ## For run and check the server:
 1. Clone repo.
 2. Move to TemplateReact folder with `cd TemplateReact`.
+3. Install package with `npm init`.
-3. Start server with 'npm run start`.
+4. Start server with 'npm run start`.
-4. If opened a page with "Hola Mundo" all its **OK**.
+5. If opened a page with "Hola Mundo" all its **OK**.

 ## If you want customize the folder name TemplateReact: